ieshan/nakusp/README.md

 *   **FakeTransport**: An in-memory transport ideal for testing.
 It simulates blocking behavior without external dependencies, making it perfect for unit tests.

 *   **RedisTransport**: A production-grade transport using Redis lists and Lua scripts for atomic operations.
 Features include:
-    *   Atomic job fetching with distributed locking
+    *   Atomic job consuming with distributed locking
     *   Worker heartbeat tracking with automatic expiration
-    *   Configurable polling intervals (200ms default for fetching)
+    *   Configurable polling intervals (200ms default for consuming)
     *   Support for Dead Letter Queue (DLQ) for failed jobs

 *   **SQLiteTransport**: A persistent transport using SQLite for local job storage.
 Features include:
     *   Transaction-based job locking to prevent duplicate processing
-    *   Configurable heartbeat (30s) and fetch (250ms) intervals
+    *   Configurable heartbeat (30s) and consume (250ms) intervals
     *   Automatic job expiration and worker health monitoring
     *   Suitable for single-node deployments or development environments